-Mission creep at DHS leaves its founders dismayed as critics call for a breakup
+DHS’s changing mission leaves its founders dismayed as critics call for a breakup

 “The covid-19 pandemic, the long-term threat to U.S. infrastructure from climate and weather changes, and the increasing non-kinetic actions by nation-state adversaries in 2020 that seek to undermine U.S. power, all point to the need for the United States to make another fundamental change in how the U.S. government defends the nation and keeps the American people safe,” the report states.

-With input from more than 100 former DHS leaders and security experts, the report — the first published by the Scowcroft center since the late general’s death last week — points out that the coronavirus pandemic has been killing approximately as many Americans as died on Sept.
-11 every four days.
+With input from more than 100 former DHS leaders and security experts, the report — the first published by the Scowcroft Center since the death of retired Air Force Lt.
+Gen. Brent Scowcroft last week — points out that the coronavirus pandemic has been killing approximately as many Americans as died on 9/11 every four days.

 “For all the times DHS gets criticized, we’re now in a situation where we really need DHS to do things that no one other than DHS can do as well,” said Tom Warrick, a former DHS official who is one of the report’s authors.

-The Department should be playing a much more robust role in coordinating the federal government response to the pandemic, he argues, and should embark on a broader effort to return its focus to big-picture national security threats.
+The department should be playing a much more robust role in coordinating the federal government’s response to the pandemic, he argues, and should embark on a broader effort to return its focus to big-picture national security threats.

 The department’s shift toward immigration enforcement was changing perceptions of DHS even before Portland, and that needs to recalibrate, said co-author Caitlin Durkovich, a former DHS official who worked on infrastructure defense.

-“If there are actions that seem to be coming from place of partisanship, it’s going to impact and diminish the trust that has long governed and underpinned how the department is supposed to work,” Durkovich said.
+“If there are actions that seem to be coming from a place of partisanship, it’s going to impact and diminish the trust that has long governed and underpinned how the department is supposed to work,” Durkovich said.

 Baker, the former DHS policy chief under Bush, said he expects calls to dismantle DHS to die down if Biden wins in November and the department is no longer so closely aligned with the president’s agenda.